Looking for an ADA compliance website guide? You are in the right place!

-Below we provide some useful insights to help you get started towards building a truly ADA compliant website, avoiding lawsuits or government actions associated with the ADA and providing equal opportunities for people to enjoy your goods or services irrespective of whether they have a disability or not.
+Below, we provide some useful insights to help you build a truly ADA-compliant website, avoid lawsuits or government actions associated with the ADA, and provide equal opportunities for people to enjoy your goods or services irrespective of whether they have a disability or not.

 What is ADA?

-The Americans with Disabilities Act (ADA) is a comprehensive civil rights law that prohibits discrimination against individual with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
+The Americans with Disabilities Act (ADA) is a comprehensive civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places open to the general public.
 The purpose of the legislation is to ensure that people with disabilities have the same rights and opportunities as everyone else.

 Which businesses are required to comply with ADA?

-According to Brett Snider’s article Does your business have to comply with the ADA, any business with at least 15 full-time employees that operates for 20 or more weeks every year is covered under Title I of the ADA compliance website.
-On the other hand, all businesses that fall into the category of “public accommodations,” including hotels, restaurants, movie theatres, retail merchants, banks and public transportation are required to comply with Title III of the ADA.
+According to Brett Snider’s article Does your business have to comply with the ADA, any business with at least 15 full-time employees that operate for 20 or more weeks every year is covered under Title I of the ADA compliance website.
+On the other hand, all businesses that fall into the category of “public accommodations,” including hotels, restaurants, movie theatres, retail merchants, banks, and public transportation, are required to comply with Title III of the ADA.